oelin/chimera/README.md

-# ocean
+# Ocean

 A deep learning framework like PyTorch.
+Created to learn about deep learning internals.